tanuvideepika/google_hackathon/README.md

 1) First we need to clone the repository
 2) 'python' and 'docker desktop' needs to be installed in the local system
-3) In the terminal cd to this "DOCTOR-RECOMMENDATION-SYSTEM" directory
+3) In the terminal cd to the root directory
 4) Run the following commands:

    1)     sudo docker build -t backend:latest -f Dockerfile .